 The decals are in good condition with "Gamages" on the side of the arm and "Foreign" on the top.

-It came with a wooden case covered with leatherette(?).
+It came with a wooden case covered with leatherette.
 The front drops down to reveal the machine, which slides out and there's a small drawer in the top left of the case.
+This particular design of case was introduced in 1936.

 The manual is entitled "The Hand Sewing Machine Class 1 (Long Shuttle System)" and refers to needle No 705.
 It has photos in the instructions instead of line drawings.